music literature movies Index About

 -fromGodspeed

-And so, this winter—January, 2009—I am thankful for a Jenny Lewis album.
+And so, this winter—January, 2009—I am unabashedly thankful for a Jenny Lewis album.
 It is a pocket of warmth, unexpectedly nestled along the fringe of a hard charging front coming down like gangbusters from the north.

 -G